ericfrederich/smlinux/README.md

 	smlinux update
 	       or
-	smlinux update --hd
+	smlinux update --updatehd
 	       or
 	smlinux update --config
+		or
+	smlinux update --sgi

 Updates existing install to latest from github while retaining custom textures and addons.
-If updated build fails, keeps previous build.
+If updated source fails to build, restores previous build.

 You can also use this option to rebuild after you apply patches or edit your source or source assets like actors manually.
-Note --hd only needs to be applied once, not with every update (unless what's included with hd has changed in new version of script).
+Note --updatehd only needs to be applied if what's included with the InstallHD option has changed/updated since you installed smlinux, or if you wish to add those add-ons to an existing build that doesn't have them.

 If you want to save your existing build, rename it (anything) before running the update, for example:

-	mv ~/sm64pc/build ~/sm64pc/build-old
+	mv ~/sm64pc/build/us_pc ~/sm64pc/build/firstbuild

 ## **How to I configure options like controllers, camera, rumble, etc?**
 *only applies to sm64pc/sm64ex fork*